AnhPhix3405/device-os-lab/README.md

 This is the main source code repository of the Particle firmware libraries.

+# Device OS

+Device OS is the operating system for Particle devices.
+It provides a robust and secure foundation for IoT applications.

+## New Features

+### Power Consumption Logging
+- Logs battery level and power consumption metrics.
+- Helps monitor and optimize energy usage.

+### Custom LED Blink Patterns
+- Allows users to define and apply custom LED blink patterns.
+- Useful for signaling device states or events.

+### Improved Network State Transitions
+- Enhances the reliability of network connectivity.
+- Handles state transitions more robustly to ensure seamless operation.

 # Getting Started

 To get started building firmware locally, see [Getting Started](docs/gettingstarted.md).

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 # Resources